 It can make it more challenging to see the battery level and could damage the battery if the bike tips over.
 Additionally, mid-drive motors tend to generate more heat than hub-drive motors, which could pose a fire hazard if the battery is not adequately ventilated.

 When budgeting for an ebike, there are a few things to remember.
 To choose the right drive, you need to consider the type of drive you want.
 Hub drives are going to be less expensive than mid-drives.

 That’s because mid-drives are newer technology and are not as widely available.
 Hub drives are also less expensive because they have fewer moving parts.
 A best hub drive E bike is a way to go if you’re looking for a budget-friendly ebike.
-The cost of these devices can be as low as $500.
 And they’re just as reliable as more expensive mid-drives.